OwaisBandaly/YouTube-Backend/README.md

 - **Likes**: Like and unlike videos.
 - **Channel Statistics**: Get statistics for user channels.
 - **User Dashboard**: View and manage user-specific data.
+- **Avatar and Cover Images**: Upload and manage user avatar and cover images using Multer and Cloudinary.

 ## Controllers

-- **User Controller**: Manages user-related operations such as registration and authentication.
+- **User Controller**: Manages user-related operations such as registration, authentication, and profile updates (including avatar and cover images).
 - **Video Controller**: Handles operations related to videos, including uploading and updating.
 - **Subscription Controller**: Manages user subscriptions.
 - **Playlist Controller**: Manages playlists, including creation and updates.
-- **Tweet Controller**: (If applicable) Manages tweet-like functionality (if part of extended features).
 - **Likes Controller**: Handles liking and unliking of videos.
 - **Comment Controller**: Manages comments on videos.
 - **User Dashboard Controller**: Provides user-specific statistics and data.